rtCamp/rtMedia/README.md

 * HTML5 Audio Tag Support (with fallback)
 * HTML5 Video Tag Support (with fallback)

-#### 3.7.32 ####
+#### 3.7.33 ####
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Update all translation files, update templates, fix media title issue.
+Fix media move in album edit, JPEG image quality option,use WordPress' *_metadata functions for meta data.

 ## Sponsors ##